poralix/load_monitor/README.md

 # Warnings and requirements

+Time Zone is taken from `/usr/local/directadmin/custombuild/options.conf`.
+Make sure the value of `php_timezone=` corresponds to your actual Time Zone.

+The plugin loads JavaScript files from Google to draw graphs, i.e. it uses Google's libraries for drawing graphs.
+Your browser should be allowed to load JS from Google.

 Supported and tested OS:

 - CentOS 6 and 7
 - Debian 8

 Potentially can work under  Debian versions (not tested though).

+# FAQ:

+- Q: Time zone is wrong what to do?
+- A: Change Time Zone in `php_timezone=` of `/usr/local/directadmin/custombuild/options.conf`.
+And update the plugin.

 # Have ideas?